zapta/greenpak_misc/pico_i2c/tools/win_driver/README.txt

 that is approriate to your sys tem.

 Installation method 3
-Install the arduino IDE and install from the Board Manager, Arduino Mbed OS Nano Boards (by Arduino).
+Install the arduino IDE and install from the Board Manager 'Arduino Mbed OS Nano Boards by Arduino'.
+Note that as of Dec 2023, installing from the Board Manager Arduino MBed OS RP2040 by Arduino' doesn't install these drivers.